the-tallest-tower/the-tallest-tower.github.io/_posts/2017-05-19-my-stephens-sausage-roll-epiphany.md

 The hint hadn't told me what the solution was, or what I should try next, or what about my assumption was wrong.
 All it told me was that one of my assumptions was wrong.
 Which, of course it was, otherwise I would have solved the puzzle.
 But simply being told which one was enough to make me question that assumption in a way I clearly had not yet, and arrive at a solution immediately.

 If I had itemized my assumptions in the same way, and mechanically gone through them one by one trying actively to disprove them, I almost certainly would have arrived at the solution on my own.
 If I had told myself *"Okay, let's pretend for just five minutes that this thing I'm certain is true is actually false, and try to demonstrate to myself why"*, I would have found the hole in my reasoning.
-I've done a lot of problem solving in my life, and don't think I've ever needed explicitly needed to do this before.
+I've done a lot of problem solving in my life, and don't think I've ever explicitly needed to do this before.

 Thanks to Stephen's Sausage Roll, I've added a new tool to my problem-solving tool belt.